lincoln6echo/socialshareprivacy/README.md

-This is an inoffical 1:1 clone of the offical socialshareprivay code from:
+This is an inoffical clone of the socialshareprivay code from:

 http://www.heise.de/extras/socialshareprivacy/

 I think publishing code without any version control is silly, therefore i try to keep this repo updated with their changes.

+# Changes (from original)

+* now compatible with jquery 1.9, but dropping support for anything below 1.7 (by @DoHahn)

+# License

 All copyrights lie with the heise developers: